 Travellers need to be aware that UK and foreign government can impose onerous and draconian restrictions on travel at any time and without notice which could affect your holiday.
 In some countries borders may close or you may be required to self-isolate for a set period, even if you do not have symptoms.

-Belgium has instituted a traffic light system for their citizens travelling abroad and for inbound travellers.
+During the Covid pandemic, Belgium has instituted a traffic light system for their citizens travelling abroad and for inbound travellers.
 Belgian inbound regulations state that all persons entering Belgium for a stay longer than 48 hours must complete a Passenger Locator Form in the 48 hours before their arrival in Belgium.
 This is so Coronavirus contact and tracing can be done if necessary by the Belgian authorities.
 I understand that submission of the form generates a QR code which the border authorities can demand to see on your mobile phone.
 If you don’t have a mobile phone number, you must fill in the document and keep a printed copy with you for the duration of your stay in Belgium.
-If, after submitting the Passenger Locator Form, a person receives a message advising to self-isolate, they must follow the instructions closely as to what to do regarding taking a test and quarantining.
+The rules as to what you have to do after submitting the form, such as quarantining changes from time to time, so I will keep an eye on what the rules are before each Tour.
+There may also be rules when we travel as to taking a Covid test before entry into Belgium.
 On the return leg back to the U.K. from abroad all returnees must fill in a Public Health Passenger Locator Form.
 Again, each traveller must complete a separate form which is online only.
 You are not permitted to print out the form and fill it in by hand.
 This needs to be submitted online to the British authorities within 48 hours of arrival back in the U.K. Upon completion travellers receive a confirmation email with a document attached.
 Before arrival at the border, travellers must either print a copy of the document (could be difficult whilst abroad) or download the document onto a mobile phone.
 Travellers must either show this document when they arrive in the UK (Eurotunnel Calais, France) or have the QR code at the top of this document scanned by border control to check it has been completed successfully.
 The U.K. government will use this information to contact you if you or someone you’ve travelled with develops Coronavirus symptoms.

 To complete the set, France, through which we travel, may have forms to complete, but I will ascertain what if any there are, nearer when we are next able to travel.
 I think we can deal pretty well with most of the ‘paperwork’ for the above, though those without electronic devices will need to work something out.
 I can take a lot of the legwork out of these requirements for travellers if the regulations are still in place when we next travel.
 I can let you know what you need to do, send links to what forms you need to fill in and provide some of the information you will need to complete the forms, such as the coach registration number.